-The Montreal Holocaust Museum encourages individuals who identify with discriminated groups to apply.
+The Montreal Holocaust Museum encourages people who self-identify as members of minority groups to apply.

-There are no temporary contract positions open at this time
+There are no positions open at this time

 There are no summer student positions open at this time